badMade/interactive-ai-toolkit-main/README.md

 ```

 > **Note:** When the CLI reports `OpenAI Whisper is not installed.
 Install it with 'pip install openai-whisper' or run setup_env.py to configure the environment.`, run `pip install openai-whisper` in your active environment to install the missing dependency.
+>
+> **Why we pin NumPy < 2.0:** Several binary wheels (including the official PyTorch builds for macOS and Linux) are compiled against NumPy 1.x.
+Installing NumPy 2.x alongside those wheels triggers import errors such as `A module that was compiled using NumPy 1.x cannot be run in NumPy 2.3.3`.
+The `requirements.txt` file now constrains NumPy to the latest 1.26.x releases to keep the toolchain stable across platforms.
+If you are upgrading dependencies manually, ensure NumPy stays below 2.0 until the prebuilt wheels advertise compatibility.

 ### 3. Install FFmpeg